diequies/100daysofdata/README.md

 ---

+### **Day 66 of #100DaysOfData Challenge**

+As today I had many personal appointments I just could spend a little of time with coding.
+I used the time I had to finalize decision trees algorithm module in *Udemy* course.

+1. **Course**: [2021 Python for Machine Learning & Data Science](https://www.udemy.com/course/python-for-machine-learning-data-science-masterclass/).
+Decision tree algorithms are one of the most "understandable" or better to visualize to people out of Data Science.
+They are based on decisions to separate or classify the data and these can be quite easy to see.
+One of the main problem of them is overfitting, to avoid overfitting we have to apply techniques such as prunning.
+Decision tree algorithms are the initiation of some of the most powerful algorithms like random forest or boosting algorithms.
+Between other improvements, they handle much better the problem of overfitting.
+The next module is about random forest algorithms.

+---

 ### **Day 65 of #100DaysOfData Challenge**

 Unfortunately, today I had an issue with Visual Studio and one notebook that seemed to be corrupted.
 Basically, I spent most of the time trying to solve the problem, finally I had to copy the code itself in a new notebook.
 The small amount of remaining time I could spend it in **Omdena** project.